smart post preloader

 AI in Digital Transformation

-Droven covers how AI drives digital transformation at the operational level — not at the strategy-deck level.
-That means explaining how AI integrates with existing ERP systems, how it changes data architecture requirements, and what new roles organizations need to hire for when they move past pilot projects.
-The World Economic Forum’s Future of Jobs Report 2025 identified AI and machine learning specialists as the fastest-growing occupational category globally.
+Droven covers how AI drives digital transformation at the operational level — explaining how AI integrates with existing ERP systems, how it changes data architecture requirements, and what new roles organizations need.

 🔮